yash-srivastava19/yash-srivastava19.github.io/index.md

 - Frameworks: Tensorflow, Pytorch, Keras(and anything if given enough time)

 ## Achievements 🥇
+#### Honours
+- Promoted as the President of Big Data Analytics and Consulting Cell(National Institute of Technology, Warangal) for the year 2024-2025.
-- Honour : Received Kaggle Notebook and Dataset Expert with an overall rank of 699 and 573 respectively.
+- Received Kaggle Notebook and Dataset Expert with an overall rank of 699 and 573 respectively.

 - Personal Interests : Football, badminton, avid reader, philosophy connoisseur and writing.